 Autocomplete text fields should display the option that best matches the input first.
 You should distinguish the user’s typed input text in the suggested options.
 The option text that matches the input text should highlight with different color contrast.

-The Only Time to Use a Select Menu
+When to Use a Select Menu